Merons, hedgehogs and magnetoelectric switching in spiral multiferroics

-We analyze the structure and the electric field-driven dynamics of meron DWs in cycloidal spiral magnets by combining the Ginzburg-Landau approach, the collective coordinates method \cite{Tretiakov08, Clarke08}, and atomistic spin dynamics simulations \cite{Skubic08}.
-The dynamics of the minimum energy DW, for which the meron topological charges alternate, reduces to that of a ``relativistic'' massive particle, where the maximum magnon velocity plays the role of the speed of light.
-Low-energy defects, corresponding to neighboring merons with the same charges, give rise to DWs with net topological charge $\mathcal{Q}_\mathrm{tot}$ (see Fig.~\ref{fig:Defect}(a)). $\mathcal{Q}_\mathrm{tot}$ can also be induced by applying an out-of-plane magnetic field.
-In such cases, we find a peculiar non-local dynamics, which involves rotations of the magnetization ${\bf m}(t,{\bf r})$ in the entire domains, in contrast to the usual DW motion \cite{Schryer74, Thiele73, Tretiakov08, Clarke08}, where ${\bf m}(t,{\bf r})$ rotates only within the walls.
+We analyze the structure and the electric field-driven dynamics of meron DWs in cycloidal spiral magnets by combining the Ginzburg-Landau approach, the collective coordinates method \cite{Tretiakov08, Clarke08}, and atomistic spin dynamics simulations \cite{Landau35, Gilbert04, Skubic08}.
+The dynamics of a minimum energy wall, for which the meron topological charges alternate, reduces to that of a ``relativistic'' massive particle, where the maximum magnon velocity plays the role of the speed of light.
+Low-energy defects, corresponding to neighboring merons with the same charges (see Fig.~\ref{fig:Defect}), give rise to DWs with a net topological charge and a characteristic ferroelectric polarization profile, which can be exploited for their detection.
+These peculiar DWs present non-local dynamics that involve rotations of spins in the entire domains, in contrast to the usual DW motion \cite{Schryer74, Thiele73, Tretiakov08, Clarke08}, where spins rotate only within the wall.
+Systems in which spiral layers are coupled antiferromagnetically (e.g. TbMnO$_3$) represent an exception to such non-local dynamics due to the mutual cancellations of topological charges in neighboring layers.
+We also find meron DWs to host hedgehog point defects (see Fig.~\ref{fig:TopControl}(c--g)) that separate the segments of a meron string with opposite topological charges, carry a magnetic monopole charge, and enhance wall pinning.
+We validate the results with atomistic spin dynamics simulations using a simplified model with competing nearest and next-nearest neighbor interactions, as well as a realistic model for TbMnO$_3$ \cite{Mochizuki09a, Mochizuki09b, Mochizuki10a, Mochizuki10b, Mochizuki10c, Mochizuki11a, Mochizuki11b, Matsubara15}.